ieiei/ianvei/rust-for-rustaceans/9 UNSAFE CODE.md

 **Reference Types**

 Rust is very strict about what values its reference types can hold.
 Specifically, references must never dangle, must always be aligned, and must always point to a valid value for their target type.
 In addition, a shared and an exclusive reference to a given memory location can never exist at the same time, and neither can multiple exclusive references to a location.
-These

-Unsafe Code **155**

-**156** Chapter 9

-rules apply regardless of whether your code uses the references or not—you are not allowed to create a null reference even if you then immediately dis- card it!
+These rules apply regardless of whether your code uses the references or not—you are not allowed to create a null reference even if you then immediately discard it!

 Shared references have the additional constraint that the pointee is not allowed to change during the reference’s lifetime.
 That is, any value the pointee contains must remain exactly the same over its lifetime.
 This applies transitively, so if you have an & to a type that contains a *mut T, you are not allowed to ever mutate the T through that *mut even though you could write code to do so using unsafe.
 The *only* exception to this rule is a value wrapped by the UnsafeCell type.
 All other types that provide interior mutability, like Cell, RefCell, and Mutex, internally use an UnsafeCell.

 An interesting result of Rust’s strict rules for references is that for many years, it was impossible to safely take a reference to a field of a packed or partially uninitialized struct that used repr(Rust).
 Since repr(Rust) leaves a type’s layout undefined, the only way to get the address of a field was by writing &some_struct.field as *const _.
 However, if some_struct is packed, then some_struct.field may not be aligned, and thus creating an & to it is illegal!
-Further, if some_struct isn’t fully initialized, then the some_struct ref- erence itself cannot exist!
-In Rust 1.51.0, the ptr::addr_of! macro was stabi- lized, which added a mechanism for directly obtaining a reference to a field without first creating a reference, fixing this particular problem.
+Further, if some_struct isn’t fully initialized, then the some_struct reference itself cannot exist!
+In Rust 1.51.0, the ptr::addr_of! macro was stabilized, which added a mechanism for directly obtaining a reference to a field without first creating a reference, fixing this particular problem.
 Internally, it is implemented using something called *raw references* (not to be confused with raw pointers), which directly create pointers to their operands rather than going via a reference.
 Raw references were introduced in RFC 2582 but haven’t been stabilized themselves yet at the time of writing.

 **Primitive Types**

 Some of Rust’s primitive types have restrictions on what values they can hold.
 For example, a bool is defined as being 1 byte large but is only allowed to hold the value 0x00 or the value 0x01, and a char is not allowed to hold a surrogate or a value above char::MAX.
-Most of Rust’s primitive types, and indeed most of Rust’s types overall, also cannot be constructed from unini- tialized memory.
+Most of Rust’s primitive types, and indeed most of Rust’s types overall, also cannot be constructed from uninitialized memory.
 These restrictions may seem arbitrary, but again often stem from the need to enable optimizations that wouldn’t be possible otherwise.

 A good illustration of this is the niche optimization, which we discussed briefly when talking about pointer types earlier in this chapter.
 To recap, the niche optimization tucks away the enum discriminant value in the wrapped type in certain cases.
 For example, since a reference cannot ever be all zeros, an Option<&T> can use all zeros to represent None, and thus avoid spending an extra byte (plus padding) to store the discriminator byte.
 The compiler can optimize Booleans in the same way and potentially take it even further.
 Consider the type Option<Option<bool>>>.
 Since the compiler knows that the bool is either 0x00 or 0x01, it’s free to use 0x02 to represent Some(None) and 0x03 to represent None.
 Very nice and tidy!
 But if someone were to come along and treat the byte 0x03 as a bool, and then place that value in an Option<Option<bool>> optimized in this way, bad things would happen.

-It bears repeating that it’s not important whether the Rust compiler cur- rently implements this optimization or not.
+It bears repeating that it’s not important whether the Rust compiler currently implements this optimization or not.
 The point is that it is allowed to, and therefore any unsafe code you write must conform to that contract or risk hitting a bug later on should the behavior change.

 **Owned Pointer Types**

-Types that point to memory they own, like Box and Vec, are generally sub- ject to the same optimizations as if they held an exclusive reference to the pointed-to memory unless they’re explicitly accessed through a shared reference.
+Types that point to memory they own, like Box and Vec, are generally subject to the same optimizations as if they held an exclusive reference to the pointed-to memory unless they’re explicitly accessed through a shared reference.
 Specifically, the compiler assumes that the pointed-to memory is not shared or aliased elsewhere, and makes optimizations based on that assumption.
 For example, if you extracted the pointer from a Box and then constructed two Boxes from that same pointer and wrapped them in ManuallyDrop to prevent a double-free, you’d likely be entering undefined behavior territory.
 That’s the case even if you only ever access the inner type through shared references.
 (I say “likely” because this isn’t fully set- tled in the language reference yet, but a rough consensus has arisen.)

 **Storing Invalid Values**